-Our transmission planning process involves continually evaluating the operation of the electric transmission network and taking a comprehensive look at various factors affecting electricity utilization in the region, such as business development and employment trends, proposed new generation and projected growth in electricity usage.
+Our transmission planning process involves continually evaluating the operation of the electric transmission network and taking a comprehensive look at various factors affecting electric use in the region, such as business development and employment trends, proposed new generation and projected growth in electric usage.
 Because transmission projects take years to plan and build, each year ATC prepares and issues a 10-Year Assessment, which identifies and prioritizes future projects needed to improve the adequacy and reliability of the system for our customers.

 We’re planning responsibly for our energy future